adamsilver/adamsilver.io-jekyll/_posts/2015-08-16-writing-javascript-that-conforms-to-progressive-enhancement.md

 **1. Unobtrusive Javascript is not Progressive Enhancement**.
 Simply placing your Javascript code in external files, does not, in any way, address the problem of Progressive Enhancement.

-**2. Handling the Javascript disabled scenario is only half of the story**.
-It's true &mdash; some people disable Javascript. *If* this was the only scenario to consider, it might be *easier* to disregard it but this is just not true [[1](#ref1)].

-Some browsers don't support Javascript, so relying on it for the core experience is ill-advised.
-Some people install plugins, such as those that disable tracking, these can cause script to break i.e. when one script references another object in a *blocked* script.

-Sometimes the network is at fault.
-Only some of the script makes it down the wire.
-Perhaps a firewall or proxy messed with it.
-This actually happened to me when I worked at a large mobile network provider.
-The network stripped out what it thought was a comment inside a well-known library, but it was actually a regex.
-Mobile networks can often do these things in the name of performance but it actually broke several sites.

-But, more *commonly* and most *importantly*, is when a browser lacks support for one or more APIs that your app tries to implement.
-This point is well worth labouring over and I will demonstrate this shortly.
+**2. Prepraring for users that disable Javascript is barely scratching the surface**.
+It's true &mdash; some people disable Javascript but there are so many other reasons why Javascript *is* going to fail as *"Everyone has Javascript, Right?"* explains [[1](#ref1)].
+The last point in that article is most common and most important: **using Javascript that the browser doesn't recognise**.
+Which leads on to...

 **3. Unlike HTML and CSS, Javascript does not degrade gracefully without developer intervention.** HTML and CSS degrade (or enhance depending on the way you see things) without any extra effort.
 Consider `<input type="email">` and `border-radius`.
 When unsupported, the input reverts to a standard text control and forgoes curved borders.
-No harm, no foul.

-When it comes to Javascript the same cannot be said.
-If the browser tries to execute code it can't handle, an error occurs &mdash; sometimes an irrevocable one.
+With Javascript, the browser will error when it tries to execute code it doesn't understand.
 As an example, try running the following in IE8:

 	var form = document.forms[0];
 	form.attachEvent('submit', function() {